 The most common “get out of the deal” contingency cards are:

 - Rescind clause

 - Vague inspection or financing language

 The only way to know whether a buyer can walk scot-free is to RTFC.
 Study the specific doorways your buyer can use.
 If it’s early in the process, chances are they have several choices, but if you solidified your contract by eliminating these easy exits, the buyer may have to pay you to get out.
 Small consolation, but it’s better than a sharp stick in the eye.

 I’m not suggesting you start WW3 to keep your buyer around, but giving a buyer something to think about may pull them back to reality long enough to remember why they fell for your house in the first place.
 As long as you’re not a jerk about it, a little resistance can often snap them out of their remorse so you can move ahead together.

 On the other hand, if you think I’m full of it or have a different take, let me know.
-If you have your own horror or success story, let me hear you.
 Hit me up HERE with your thoughts and comments.
 I read and respond to every email…eventually.

 To get started listing your property:

 - Select the package that fits your needs.

 - Use Promo Code BLOG to save $25 at checkout.